doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Removed ability to partially flush/commit entity manager and unit of work

+The following methods don't accept a single entity or an array of entities anymore:

+* `Doctrine\ORM\EntityManager::flush()`
+* `Doctrine\ORM\Decorator\EntityManagerDecorator::flush()`
+* `Doctrine\ORM\UnitOfWork::commit()`

+The semantics of `flush()` and `commit()` will remain the same, but the change tracking will be performed on all entities managed by the unit of work, and not just on the provided entities, as the parameter is now completely ignored.

 ## BC BREAK: Removed ability to partially clear entity manager and unit of work

 * Passing an argument other than `null` to `EntityManager::clear()` will raise